rsalmei/alive-progress/README.md

 - `force_tty`: [`None`] forces animations to be on, off, or according to the tty (more details [here](#forcing-animations-on-non-interactive-consoles))
 <br>   ↳ None -> auto select, according to the terminal/Jupyter
 <br>   ↳ True -> unconditionally enables animations, but still auto-detects Jupyter Notebooks
-<br>   ↳ False -> unconditionally disables animations, keeping only the the final receipt
+<br>   ↳ False -> unconditionally disables animations, keeping only the final receipt
 - `file`: [`sys.stdout`] the file object to use: `sys.stdout`, `sys.stderr`, or a similar `TextIOWrapper`
 - `disable`: [`False`] if True, completely disables all output, do not install hooks
 - `manual`: [`False`] set to manually control the bar position